-You may have noticed that I can easily find something to do when I have a typewriter and an hour to kill.
-I know it will seem strange to some of my friends and to others it makes perfect sense – I do love writing.
-Whether you are alarmed, pleased, afraid, or just amused, know that I have always enjoyed writing and creating, I just haven’t always expressed myself this formally.
+You may have noticed, I can usually find something to do when I have a keyboard and an hour to kill.
+I know that this writing thing will seem strange to some of my friends and yet to others, make perfect sense – I do love writing.
+Whether you are alarmed, pleased, afraid, or just amused, this is an opportunity to let everyone know that I have enjoyed words, writing, and creating most of my life, I just haven’t always expressed myself this formally.

-If you have been one of my Facebook friends then you already know that I spent a good bit of energy this summer writing about a long-time elected official who poked at me long enough until I exploded with a series of investigative vignettes exposing a long history of public corruption.
+If you have been one of my Facebook friends then you already know that I spent a good bit of energy this summer writing.
+The subject of my rants was a long-time corrupt elected official who poked at me long enough until I exploded with a series of investigative vignettes that exposed a long history of public corruption.
 It wasn’t fun, it wasn’t particularly valuable, but it was incredibly fulfilling.

-But regardless of people’s motivations, the whole process renewed a spark of enthusiasm for writing which had, in some ways, only surfaced when I needed to write technical papers, zoning ordinances, police reports, training manuals, business and bid proposals or professional letters.
+But regardless of people’s motivations, the whole process renewed a personal spark of enthusiasm for writing which had, in some ways, only surfaced when I needed to write technical papers, zoning ordinances, police reports, training manuals, business and bid proposals or professional letters.

 Suddenly, people were asking me to start a blog.
 Personally, I know there are much better examples to follow than anything I could conjure up about myself.
-But, much like contemporary art, it’s not always the art itself that people find most interesting, sometimes it’s the colorful interpretations or how its framed.
+But, much like contemporary art, it’s not always the art itself that people find most interesting, sometimes it’s the colorful interpretations or how advice is framed.